-Certificate cycles available to Molokai students in the past three years are shown by major.
-Some certificates began just prior to Fall 2006, but are included since many students completed the coursework during this review period.
-It must also be noted that some students exited the program after earning a certificate, which was their planned course of study.
+Certificate cycles available to Molokai students in the past five years are shown by major.
+It must be noted that some students exit the program after earning a certificate, which is their planned course of study.
 Other students routinely skip a few semesters and return to complete coursework, therefore, they cannot be neatly tracked as a cohort within the prescribed certificate cycles.
+The following list details the certificates and the associate degrees earned by academic year during the comprehensive review period.
+In summary, the impressive total of credentials earned across all majors includes: